Unaccountable/Unaccountable/README.md

-- 👋 Hi, I’m @Unaccountable (not entirely unaccountable in reality though)
+- 👋 Hi, I’m @Unaccountable (only somewhat unaccountable in reality though)
-- 👀 I’m interested in networking & swimming
+- 👀 I’m interested in computer networking, swimming, and helping the thinkers of tomorrow
 - 🌱 I’m currently learning web developement and coding basics
 - 💞️ I’m looking to collaborate on whatever you want to steal/update from my repos
 - 📫 How to reach me: find my socials/email on my website :)